 Working Toward the Goal

-The 80% by 2018 goal is achievable by setting up colorectal cancer screening protocols based on national guidelines.
+The 80% in every community goal is achievable by setting up colorectal cancer screening protocols based on national guidelines.
 For people who have no symptoms and no increased risk of colorectal cancer, guidelines call for the following preventive tests starting at age 453,4:

 |Fecal occult blood test (FOBT) or fecal immunochemical test (FIT), or||Every year5|